 HACCP for Bakeries, Distributors, Packaging, and Manufacturers

-Each of these sectors implements unique HACCP plans tailored to address specific risks.
+Each of these sectors implements unique HACCP program tailored to address specific risks.
 For example, bakeries focus on ingredients, production equipment, and baking processes, while packaging companies ensure the sterility and safety of their materials during storage and transportation.

 Dry Food Operations and HACCP